 Scholastic: All students will have the opportunity to run for Student Council positions of their choice, despite academic ability.
 As part of our whole-child approach to education and child development, STG believes all students, with good effort and attitude towards their education, should have the opportunity to run for Student Council.
+With this said, students with D's & F's, who are not showing good effort and/or attitude towards their education may be removed from events, privileges and/or the Student Council all together, as deemed appropriate by the Student Council Moderator and/or Principal.
 Parents reserve the right to withhold their child(ren) from participation in Student Council due to family grade expectations, with prompt and clear communication with theStudent Council Moderator.